dethebera/100-days-of-web-development/README.md

 3. Working with Version Control Systems (VCS) like git for managing and deploying builds

-One of best parts that you do not realize is that we already have covered JavaScript which the ranked #1 as a backend programming language.
-If you want to still learn a other language you are most welcome to.
+One of the best parts that you do not realize is that we have already covered JavaScript which the ranked #1 as a backend programming language.
+If you want to still learn another language you are most welcome to.

 <br>